vinkaga/learn-node/slides/slides.md

 - Will not go into obvious stuff - easily guessed or Googled

-- Will not go into historical constructs.
+- Will not go into historical constructs

 - Focused on high performance and maintainability